poupougnac/MT7630E/README.md

 MT7630E
-(From mdjahidulhamid/MT7630E but without constant output in the syslog)
 =======
+*Drivers from mdjahidulhamid/MT7630E but without constant output in the syslog*

 Easy installation package for the official driver at http://www.mediatek.com/en/downloads/mt7630-pcie/